ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/export-database.markdown

      ![Export collections](images/export-database-advanced-collections.png "Export collections")

-       * Use the **Filter** bar to display collection whose name includes the specified string.
+       * Use the **Filter** bar to display the collection whose name includes the specified string.

 2. **Use Transform script**
-   Enable to enter a custom JavaScript that will be executed over each exported document.
+   Toggle on to enter a custom JavaScript that will be executed over each exported document.

      ![Transform Script](images/export-database-advanced-transfrom-script.png "Transform Script")